 All services and programs mentioned above are free to students.
-Students are required to register on College Central to receive job referrals.
+Students are encouraged to create an account with Career Coach to receive job referrals.

 Alumni Association

 The Alumni Association is a permanent link between graduates and the College.
 The Association's mission is to provide services to West Virginia Northern alumni, students and the communities serviced by the College.
 The organization fulfills these goals by participating in community service projects, making donations to the College in various ways and working with the Student Senate and administrative offices.